 How Does Cable Management Affect My Data Center?

-When planning a data center, cable management is an often overlooked but essential consideration.
+When planning a data center, cable management is often overlooked by data center owners but is an essential consideration.
 Connecting two points can seem straightforward at first, but there are several concerns to consider.

 Even with a comprehensive initial plan, some companies do not take into account where additional hardware might go if they ever need to expand.
 In these situations, the cables quickly become a web that traps air and prevents it from its intended circulation and cooling patterns.
 These air dams can cause significant damage, quickly raising temperatures through inefficient movement.